alansshots/Stoickey-webstore/README.md

-#STOICKEY is a keyboard company orientated towards producing and bringiig the mechanical keyboards market a low-profile, sturdy and premium mechanical feeling keyboard.
+#STOICKEY is a keyboard company orientated towards producing a mechanical keyboard that is low-profile, sturdy and feels premium.

 #The Web store was build using:
 -> React.js